Cisco to buy IoT security, management firm Sentryo

 The new platforms can be managed by Cisco’s DNA Center, and Cisco IoT Field Network Director, letting customers fuse their IoT and industrial-network control with their business IT world.

 DNA Center is Cisco’s central management tool for enterprise networks, featuring automation capabilities, assurance setting, fabric provisioning and policy-based segmentation.

-It is also at the center of the company’s IBN initiative offering customers the ability to automatically implement network and policy changes on the fly and ensure data delivery.
-The IoT Field Network Director is software that manages multiservice networks of Cisco industrial, connected grid routers and endpoints.
+It is also at the centre of the company’s IBN initiative offering customers the ability to automatically implement network and policy changes on the fly and ensure data delivery.
+The IoT Field Network Director is software that manages multi-service networks of Cisco industrial, connected grid routers and endpoints.

 Liz Centoni, senior vice president and general manager of Cisco's IoT business group said the company expects the Sentryo technology to help IoT customers in a number of ways: